intelowlproject/IntelOwl/frontend/README.md

 ### Dependabot

-We have depandabot enabled for the React.js frontend application.
+We have dependabot enabled for the React.js frontend application.
 The updates are scheduled for once a week.

 ### External Docs